Cultural Appreciation

 Celebrated in many parts of Latin America and the world.
 It is a time to honor and remember the lives of loved ones who have passed away, and to celebrate the cycle of life and death.
 A Día de los Muertos celebration can vary depending on the region, culture, and personal preference of the participants.
 Some people may visit cemeteries and clean or decorate the graves of their loved ones.
 Some may attend mass or pray for the souls of the departed.
 Some may join processions or parades featuring music, dancing, and costumes.
 A Día de los Muertos celebration is not a sad or morbid occasion but rather a festive and colorful one.
 It is a time to express gratitude, love, and respect for the dead and to embrace the continuity of life.
 It is a unique and beautiful way of honoring one’s ancestors and culture.
 Information about our upcoming events, including our Día de los Muertos celebration can be found on our Events page.

-Latinx Heritage Month Celebration Event: October 7th, 2023
+Latinx Heritage Month Celebration Event: September 21st and October 5th, 2024